pi3d/pi3d.github.com/sphinx/FAQ.rst

       of additional information.
       TODO - other specific fixes

 #.
+It appears from the demos that there are some arguments that are optional,
+    for example, can a Shape be drawn without specifying a shader and a texture?

+      There are (almost too) many ways to set Shapes up to draw.
+The draw method needs to have a **Shader**, a **Light** and a **Camera** specified but if you neglect to create a Light and Camera when you first draw a Shape it will generate 'default instances' which most of the time are just what you want NB They can be accessed to change setting such as color or direction for a Light or field of view for a Camera by using the syntax: ``Camera.instance()``.
+You do, however need to explicitly create the Shader so it does the kind of rendering you want, but you can feed that in by various means, many of which also cater for specifying the Texture(s) to use as well:

+        Set them directly in the Buffer array - the other methods are really just wrappers for this i.e.

+          myshape.buf[0].shader = myshader
+          myshape.buf[0].textures = [mytexture]

+        Include them at draw time:

+          myshape.draw(myshader, [mytexture])

+        Set them beforehand (probably the most usual way:

+          myshape.set_draw_details(myshader, [mytexture])

+        For Model objects the ambient texture or material shade will normally be defined in the 3D object file (egg or obj/mtl) In these cases you could use

+          myshape.set_shader(myshader)
+          ...
+          myshape.set_normal_shine(normtex, ntiles..) # leaves the first texture if there ...
+          myshape.set_material(mtrl)

+#.
 How do I use a joystick, gamepad, xbox controller etc with a pi3d
     application: